by Alex and Brett Harris

 2008/ 241 pages

 Alex and Brett Harris – just teenagers when they authored Do Hard Things – want to change this perception.
-Instead of a time of relaxation, they present the teenage years as an opportunity for strict training in order to set the direction of their lives and build towards a rewarding future.
-The best way to train for adulthood is to do hard things during the teenage years.
-The brothers’ emphasize that in order to do truly hard things we must lean on God for strength and reject the Devil’s lie that God is not powerful enough to help us do what is outside our comfort zone.
+Instead of a time of relaxation, they present the teenage years as an opportunity for strict training in order to set the direction of young people’s lives and build towards a rewarding future.
+The best way to train for adulthood, they maintain, is to do hard things during the teenage years.
+The brothers emphasize that in order to do truly hard things we must lean on God for strength and reject the Devil’s lie that God is not powerful enough to help us do what is outside our comfort zone.

 I’d strongly encourage any teenager or young adult to give this book a shot.
-If it leaves you wanting more, take a look at Start Here, where Alex and Brett answer some frequently asked questions that rise up during the process of doing hard things.
+If it leaves you wanting more, take a look at Start Here, where Alex and Brett answer some frequently asked questions that can arise during the process of doing hard things.